James Bartleman: Foreign service career

-Bartleman was director of security and intelligence for the Department of External Affairs at the time of the Air India Bombing.
+Bartleman was director of security and intelligence for the Department of External Affairs at the time of the 1985 Air India Bombing.
 On 3 May 2007, he testified at the Air India Inquiry that he had presented an intelligence document to the RCMP warning of a possible attack days prior to the bombing.
 Bob Rae, who had been tasked with advising deputy PM Anne McLellan, later admitted that he never bothered to interview Bartleman, the former head of intelligence for Foreign Affairs Canada.

-Lieutenant-Governor of Ontario
+Lieutenant Governor of Ontario

-Bartleman was sworn in as the 27th Lieutenant Governor of Ontario on 7 March 2002 as Ontario's 41st Vice-regal representative (27th since confederation, 41st since the establishment of the post in 1792).
+Bartleman was sworn in as the 27th Lieutenant Governor of Ontario on 7 March 2002.
+He was Ontario's 41st Vice-regal representative (27th since confederation, 41st since the establishment of the post in 1792).

-As is traditional to a vice-regal appointment, Bartleman used his position to spearhead three initiatives that he personally identifies with and considers important.
+As is traditional to a vice-regal appointment, Bartleman used his position to spearhead three initiatives that he personally identified with and considered important.
 During his mandate as Lieutenant Governor, he sought to: